 - Faux Affably Evil: He has an air of sophistication and is rarely seen without a cigar in his mouth, but this only serves to further heighten the feeling of dread that surrounds him.

 - Hoist by His Own Petard: He created were-people and was killed by his favorite were-rat after he began to abuse his creations.
-He had charmed himself to come back to life and upgraded were-cats to kill were-rats, especially were-cheetahs, but the lycanthrophy he was unknowingly inflicted with turned him into a were-rat,not only making him a target of the were-cheetahs but also a slave of Sherisha and thanks to the "ageless shell" spell, the only way to gain control back is to kill himself.
-And after he got control back, the "paradise" he thought he was escaping to was really Dreadwing's realm.
+He had charmed himself to come back to life and upgraded were-cats to kill were-rats, especially were-cheetahs, but the lycanthrophy he was unknowingly inflicted with turned him into a were-rat, not only making him a target of the were-cheetahs but also a slave of Sherisha, and thanks to the "ageless shell" spell, the only way to gain control back was to kill himself.
+And after he regained independence, the "paradise" he thought he was escaping to was really Dreadwing's realm.

 - Made a Slave: By Dreadwing.

 - Manipulative Bastard: Plays everyone in the series like a fiddle and a bonafide expert in hitting everyone's Berserk Button like he was playing piano.

 - Really 700 Years Old: Thanks to the ageless shell, he and Sherisha's bodies only age a season every 20 years.
 He later made the two of them even younger with a youth spell.

 - Restrained Revenge: Despite everything Sherisha did to him, Gothwrain still loved her, but he still wanted revenge.
 So when he found a way to escape his curse and enter what he thought was paradise, he offered to take her with him if she accepted his part of the pain that would occur during the obliteration needed to get there.